moloyo/LivekitClient/api/README.md

 path: /stoprecording
 body:
 {
-	"egress_id": "THE SAME VALUE RETURNED BY START RECORDING" }
+	"egressId": "THE SAME VALUE RETURNED BY START RECORDING" }

 response:
 {
     "status": true
-	"egress_id": "ID OF THE EGRESS CREATED FOR RECORDING", "room_id": "INTERNAL LIVEKIT ROOM ID",
 	"error": "IF ANY"
 }
 ```